malbit/arqma-blockchain-explorer/README.md

-# Onion Arqma Blockchain Explorer
+# Onion eDollar Blockchain Explorer

-Currently available Arqma blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available eDollar blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,